Manurewa Central School: School policies

 Manurewa Central is a Duffy Books in Homes school which provides five or more free books to students annually.

-Manurewa Central School opened in 1906.
-In 2006 it had been 100 years since the opening of MCS (Manurewa Central School).
-Each year, 8 year 6 students are chosen to be 'School Councillors'.
+Each year, eight year 6 students are chosen to be 'School Councillors'.
 These school councillors help run the school and organize fun activities for other students to do like; Funtime Lunchtime, Wheels Day, Black out day etc. They support the students in their learning, sports and their future.